dtransposed/Lagrange/_drafts/2018-12-31-Best-of-GANs-2018 (Part 2 out of 2).md

 The authors have tested their network at the PIRM-SR challenge, where the ESRGAN has won the first place with the best perceptual index.

-<em>All the figures are taken from the publications I refer to in my blog post<em>
+<em>All the figures are taken from the publications, which I refer to in my blog post<em>